 Tax return preparer fraud is a common tax scam.

 The Arizona Department of Revenue (ADOR) is committed to investigating paid tax return preparers who act improperly.

 ADOR protects taxpayers by assessing significant civil penalties against shady return preparers and working with the Attorney General’s Office to stop schemes and prosecute the criminals.

 If a taxpayer suspects a tax preparer is shady, they should ask another tax preparer to review the return and get a second opinion.

 What are some tips to not get scammed?

 - Select a tax preparer that is available year-round.
 If you have questions about the return, you can contact the tax preparer after tax season.

 - Ensure the preparer has an IRS Preparer Tax Identification Number (PTIN).
-Paid tax return preparers are required to register with the IRS, have a PTIN, and include it on the return.
+Paid tax return preparers must register with the IRS, have a PTIN, and include it on the return.

 - Check their reviews and history to gather information on their performance and business practices.
 For CPAs, check with the State Board of Accountancy.
 For attorneys, check with the State Bar Association.

 - Inquire about costs and service fees.
-Avoid preparers who base fees on a percentage of their client’s refund and be cautious of preparers that boast about delivering bigger refunds.
+Avoid preparers who base fees on a percentage of their client’s refund, and be cautious of preparers who boast about delivering bigger refunds.

 - Make sure the preparer offers e-file so you can electronically file the tax return.
 Paid preparers who do taxes for more than 10 clients generally must file electronically.

 - Provide all your records and receipts.
-A proper preparer requests to see documents and confirms your total income, deductions, tax credits and other items.
-Tax preparers should not use a pay stub instead of a Form W-2 to e-files a tax return.
+A proper preparer requests to see documents and confirms your total income, deductions, tax credits, and other items.
+Tax preparers should not use a pay stub instead of a Form W-2 to e-file a tax return.

 - Direct any refund to your account, not the preparer’s bank account.